 Current State of CRM 2019

-It's 2019 and CRMLand is a crowded place.
-Over 500 different platforms vye for your precious everyday usage.
+It's 2019 and CRM Land is getting crowded.
+Over 500 platforms vye for your attention and everyday usage.

-2018 saw CRM software moving further afield from its roots in early 2000s, Office Space ugly-chic.
-Time-consuming and pricey legacy software is way out.
-Eye-pleasing, streamlined, and affordable software is in.
+CRM software moving further afield from its roots of the early 2000s - Office Space ugly-chic.
+Time-consuming, pricey legacy software is out.
+Eye-pleasing, streamlined, affordable software is in.

 New wave CRMs are refining the user and customer experience, emphasizing intelligent, holistic relationship management from supplier to customer, from team to public.
 Increasingly sophisticated automation and data-driven features are changing the game when it comes to team productivity and scaling your business.

 There’s never been a better time to ditch the app jumble and go in on an all-in-one communications platform.

 It’s no longer super annoying to implement a CRM

 New wave software is much, much easier to learn and implement than legacy programs.
 Drag and drop, customizable modular interfaces are becoming de rigueur.
 A new general emphasis on graphic design and minimalism has been heightening the curb appeal of CRM.